 PUBLICATION ETHICS

-Ethical Guideline for Journal Publication
+Ethical Guidelines for Journal Publication

-Publication decisions
+Publication Decisions

-Fair play
+Fair Play

 Confidentiality

-The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+Editors and editorial staff must not disclose any information regarding submitted manuscripts to anyone other than the corresponding author, reviewers, potential reviewers, editorial advisers, and the publisher, as appropriate.

-Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
+Unpublished materials disclosed in submitted manuscripts must not be used in an editor’s own research without the explicit written consent of the author.

 Duties of Reviewers